CELCP | Funding Opportunities

 - Acquire property or conservation easements from willing sellers.

-- Advance the goals, objectives, or implementation of the state coastal management program or plan or National Estuarine Research Reserve (NERR) management plan, or a local, regional or state watershed protection plan.
+- Advance the goals, objectives, or implementation of the state coastal management program or plan or National Estuarine Research Reserve management plan or a local, regional, or state watershed protection plan.

 - Be consistent with the state's approved coastal management program.

-CELCP's authorizing legislation requires that 15 percent of funds be provided to projects that benefit NERRs.
-To qualify, applicants must include a support letter from the appropriate reserve manager describing and/or validating benefits to the reserve.
-Applicants should show the relative location of the project to the NERR's targeted watershed boundary, within which conservation activities provide direct benefits to the reserve.
-Targeted watershed maps are available.
+CELCP's authorizing legislation requires that 15 percent of funds be provided to projects that benefit National Estuarine Research Reserves.
+To qualify, applicants must include a support letter from the appropriate reserve manager describing and validating benefits to the reserve.
+Applicants should show the relative location of the project to the reserve's targeted watershed boundary, within which conservation activities provide direct benefits to the reserve.
+Targeted watershed maps may be found in CELCP in Your State.